PhantomCybernetics/phntm_bridge_docs/ui/user-input-and-teleoperation.rst

 .. _custom-touchscreen-buttons:

-Custom Touchscreen buttons
+Custom Touchscreen Buttons
 --------------------------
-On touchscreen devices, the interface can be extended by defining extra custom buttons that will be placed in the top or bottom part of the screen.
+On :doc:`touchscreen devices </ui/touchscreen-interface>`, the interface can be extended by defining extra custom buttons that will be placed in the top or bottom part of the screen.
 These can be configured like any other keyboard or gamepad buttons and will be accompanied by a virtual gamepad, useful for controlling up to 4 custom output axes.
 You can change the display order of these buttons by dragging them around, and even use emojis as icons to save on valuable screen space.

-Implementing custom drivers
+Implementing Custom Drivers
 ---------------------------
 Custom input drivers should be implemented by extending the `InputDriver <https://github.com/PhantomCybernetics/bridge_ui/blob/main/static/input/base-driver.js>`_ class.
 See the `bridge_ui_extras <https://github.com/PhantomCybernetics/bridge_ui_extras>`_ repo and `custom-input-driver.js <https://github.com/PhantomCybernetics/bridge_ui_extras/blob/main/examples/custom-input-driver.js>`_ in particular to get an idea of what the input and output of a driver should look like.